apache/metron/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for submitting a contribution to Apache Metron (Incubating).
-Please refer to our [Development Guidelines](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=61332235) for the complete guide to follow for contributions
+Please refer to our [Development Guidelines](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=61332235) for the complete guide to follow for contributions.
+Please refer also to our [Build Verification guildlines](https://cwiki.apache.org/confluence/display/METRON/Verifying+Builds?show-miniview) for complete smoke testing guides.

 In order to streamline the review of the contribution we ask you follow these guidelines and ask you to double check the following: